Deramijoe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints a number with two decimal places, followed by a new line.
+a scripr thst counts the numbee of directories in a path